Free Printable Chair Yoga for Seniors (With Pictures)

 Daily Practice:

-• Days 1-3: Practice Seated Mountain Pose, Breathing Exercise (5 min)
+• Days 1-3: Practice Seated Mountain Pose and Seated Breathing Exercise (5 min)

-• Days 4-5: Add Shoulder Rolls and Ankle Circles (8 min)
+• Days 4-5: Add Overhead Stretch and Ankle Rotations (8 min)

 Week 1 Goal: